mirceanton/kubectl-switch/README.md

 ## Features

-- **Multiple kubeconfig files**: Manage multiple kubeconfig files with one or more contexts each, all present in a single directory.
-You don't have to generate a global kubeconfig to hold all of your contexts
+- **Multiple kubeconfig files**: Manage multiple kubeconfig files in a single directory without merging them
-- **Context Switching**: Easily switch between different Kubernetes contexts from multiple config files.
+- **Context & namespace switching**: Switch between contexts and namespaces from multiple config files
-- **Namespace Switching**: Quickly change the current namespace in the active context.
-- **Previous Config**: Switch back to the previous configuration with `kubectl switch -`.
-- **Non-Interactive Mode**: Specify the desired context or namespace directly as an argument.
+- **Interactive & non-interactive modes**: Select from a list or specify directly as an argument (with tab completion support!)
-- **Interactive Mode**: Run the program with no arguments to get an interactive list of available namespaces or contexts to choose from.
-- **Persistent Configuration**: Changes persist across different shell sessions.
-- **Shell Completions**: Provides tab completion for available contexts and namespaces.
-- **Non-destructive**: `kubectl-switch` will never edit those.
-It will only work with copies of them.

 ## Why `kubectl-switch`?